pranavram2005/igem_iitm/README.md

-# Team TeamName 2025 Wiki
+# Team IIT-Madras 2025 Wiki

 This repository uses `TypeScript` and `React` to manage the wikis.